SKapoor706/Portfolio/Programming Projects/JavaScript/Cash Register/README.md

-PROJECT TITLE: Car
+PROJECT TITLE: Cash Register

-PURPOSE OF PROJECT: The purpose was to practice the concept of classes within Python.
+PURPOSE OF PROJECT: The purpose was to practice object-oriented programming in order to create a cash register that identify purchased items and its price.

-VERSION or DATE: July 2015
+VERSION or DATE: August 2015

 AUTHOR: Aman Ibrahim